edwaldkeeley/python-fastapi-starter/README.md

 ## Extending

 - Add more routers to `app/api/v1/api_v1.py` as needed.
+- Add protected routes by implementing your own authentication middleware.
-- Add authentication, permissions, or more business logic in the `service.py` layer.
+- Add more business logic in the `service.py` layer.
+- Use the provided utilities to keep your code DRY and maintainable.